MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/hub-spoke.md

 Before you can deploy the reference architecture to your own subscription, you must perform the following steps.

-1. Clone, fork, or download the zip file for the [AzureCAT reference architectures][ref-arch-repo] GitHub repository.
+1. Clone, fork, or download the zip file for the [reference architectures][ref-arch-repo] GitHub repository.

 2. Make sure you have the Azure CLI 2.0 installed on your computer.
 For CLI installation instructions, see [Install Azure CLI 2.0][azure-cli-2].